Recent Council & Committee Direction – North Hill Communities Local Area Plan & The Guide for Local Area Planning

 What is the relationship between the Guidebook for Great Communities and the North Hill Communities Local Area Plan?

-The policies found in the Plan build upon the goals, principles, and planning framework set out in the Guidebook for Great Communities (Guidebook).
-The content and policies of the Plan have been prepared in conjunction with the Guidebook and the two documents are intended to be read and interpreted together.
-If approved, the Plan along with the Guidebook will provide comprehensive planning guidance for the plan area.
+The policies found in the Plan incorporate and build upon the goals, principles, and planning framework set out in the Guide for Local Area Planning (the Guide).
+The content and policies of the Plan have been informed by the Guide, public engagement and local context.
+If approved, the Plan will provide comprehensive planning guidance for the plan area.

 What does the low-density residential policy in the Guidebook mean for the North Hill Communities Local Area Plan?